Clery Act: Penn State University

 The U.S. Department of Education is investigating Penn State over the Penn State sex abuse scandal.
 Their investigation arises from the university administration's alleged failure to report allegations of sex offenses on campus by Jerry Sandusky, a former school official, as being a violation of the Act.
 Former Penn State Defensive Coach Jerry Sandusky has been convicted of sexually abusing several young boys over several years, including incidents on campus.
 A campus safety advocacy group called the scandal "the most extensive investigation the Department of Education has ever conducted".

-November 3, 2016 The U.S. Department of Education announced that it is seeking to impose on Penn State University a record fine of nearly $2.4 million for 11 cited violations.
+On November 3, 2016, The U.S. Department of Education announced that it is seeking to impose on Penn State University, a record fine at the time of nearly $2.4 million for 11 cited violations.

 Virginia Tech

-In the final report regarding the April 16, 2007 Virginia Tech massacre issued on Thursday, December 9, 2010 by the U.S. Department of Education under Arne Duncan, Virginia Tech was said to have violated this Act.

-Additionally the Department of Education fined the University $55,000 on March 29, 2011 for "failure to issue a timely warning" in response to the shootings at West Ambler Johnston.
-The university appealed the fine arguing that actions were in compliance with guidelines distributed to schools by the Department of Education in a handbook.
-On March 30, 2012, the U.S. Department of Education’s administrative law judge ruled in favor of the university, saying in a statement: “This was not an unreasonable amount of time in which to issue a warning. …. if the later shootings at Norris Hall had not occurred, it is doubtful that the timing of the email would have been perceived as too late.”
+After the Virginia Tech massacre of April 2007, the U.S. Department of Education's final report (December 2010) concluded Virginia Tech violated this Act.
+Additionally, the Department of Education fined the University $55,000 in March 2011 for "failure to issue a timely warning" in response to the shootings at West Ambler Johnston.
+The university appealed the fine, arguing that actions were in compliance with guidelines distributed to schools by the Department of Education.
+In March 2012 the U.S. Department of Education’s administrative law judge ruled in favor of the university, stating: “This was not an unreasonable amount of time in which to issue a warning. …. if the later shootings at Norris Hall had not occurred, it is doubtful that the timing of the email would have been perceived as too late.”

 University of California, Berkeley

-On September 17, 2019 the US Department of Education issued a Final Program Review Determination following an analysis of UC Berkeley's policies, procedures and statistics from 2009-2016 that found UC Berkeley to have failed to comply with the Clery Act.
+On September 17, 2019 the US Department of Education issued a Final Program Review Determination following an analysis of UC Berkeley's policies, procedures and statistics from 2009–2016 that found UC Berkeley to have failed to comply with the Clery Act.
 On September 9, 2020, UC Berkeley and federal authorities reached a settlement agreement under which the campus will pay $2.35 million to the Department of Education and remain under a two-year monitoring agreement.

 According to UC Berkeley's "SUMMARY of Department of Education Findings," the infractions committed are as follows: